Safdarabad

 Safdarabad is a city in Sheikhupura District in the Punjab province of Pakistan.
 The city of Safdar Abad is the capital of Safdarabad Tehsil.
 Its Postal code or ZIP code is 39540.
 Its urban area is approximately 600 acres.
 Until 2005 it was a tehsil of Sheikhupura District, but in that year Sheikhpura was bifurcated and the district of Nankana Sahib was created. - with Safdarabad as one of its tehsils.
 Now at present (since 01-12-2008), once again Safdarabad has been rejoined with Sheikhupura as a Tehsil of it.
 The city of Safdarabad lies 95 km from Lahore the provincial capital of Punjab.
-The area has a population of more than 40,000 the majority of whom are Muslims.
+The city has a population of more than 54,242 the majority of whom are Muslims.
 There are many engineering and medical students from Safdarabad admitted to different universities across Pakistan, including UET, Lahore.
 Safdarabad is now developing and has changed a lot in the past few years.